Local Rails Development with Docker and Docker Compose

 There are several instructions here so let’s break it down:

-• First we are creating an app directory that will hold our rails project
+directory that will hold our rails project WORKDIR

-• COPY copy our Gemfiles from our host’s current directory to the working directory of our container
+copy our Gemfiles from our host’s current directory to the working directory of our container- Then we install

 We finish our Dockerfile adding these two lines: